Denny09310/Photino.Final.Sample/update-photino-2024-02-26.md

 #endif
 ```

-Might look a bit like doubling the code, but it's all about supporting .NET 6 until it waves goodbye 👋.
-The current setup, leaning on source generators, amps up project performance and keeps it smooth without leaning on runtime tricks.
-Also sprinkled in some C# 12 syntactic sweetness.
+While it may appear to duplicate code, this adjustment is aimed at supporting .NET 6 until its deprecation.
+The current configuration, leveraging source generators, enhances project performance without relying on runtime tricks.
+Additionally, I've incorporated syntactic improvements introduced in C# 12.

-## Dev Server Glow-Up in Photino.NET.Server
+## Development Server Enhancement in Photino.NET.Server

-Big things happening in the Photino.NET.Server package!
-Revamped the dev server, inspired by the #121 chat shoutout to @manuel3108 for the initial code!
-As a React dev, I've made a simple static server that knows when to attach to a localserver in DEVELOPMENT and use the wwwroot files in PRODUCTION.
+Significant enhancements have been implemented in the Photino.NET.Server package!
+The development server has undergone a revamp, inspired by the #121 chat discussion with a special shoutout to @manuel3108 for the initial code!
+As a React developer, I've created a straightforward static server that intelligently attaches to a local server in DEVELOPMENT and utilizes the wwwroot files in PRODUCTION.

-To make life easy for AspNET folks making the switch to Photino, took some cues from the AspNET Core playbook.
-Introduced a cool PhotinoApplication class, kind of like the WebApplication one and brought in a 'PhotinoAppBuilder' to enhanche the existing WebAppBuilder.
-Bunch of extension methods tapping into the main PhotinoWindow and Microsoft's hosting magic.
-Pulled in some tricks from the Blazor version of Photino staying true to my Blazor roots.
-For the ones who want to take look to the code, dive into the debug branch in the fork mentioned in the main discussion post.
+To facilitate the transition for AspNET developers moving to Photino, I drew inspiration from the AspNET Core playbook.
+I introduced a new class, PhotinoApplication, akin to WebApplication, and brought in a 'PhotinoAppBuilder' to enhance the existing WebAppBuilder.
+Several extension methods tap into the main PhotinoWindow and leverage Microsoft's hosting capabilities.
+Drawing from my roots in Blazor, I've incorporated tricks from the Blazor version of Photino.
+For those interested in examining the code, please explore the debug branch in the fork mentioned in the primary discussion post.

-## Spicing Things Up with IPC Magic
+## Introducing IPC (Inter-Process Communication)

-I've added a simple IPC (Inter-Process Communication) channel system, inspired by the one you find in Electron.
-It's pretty basic for now, but it gets the job done.
-Messages get sent to channel listeners, and we can grab data back all in a neat, type-safe way.
-Check out the simple mirroring setup for JavaScript and TypeScript in the `Photino.Final.Sample` it's a mini IPC sample!
+I have implemented a straightforward Inter-Process Communication (IPC) channel system, inspired by the one found in Electron.
+Although basic at this stage, it effectively fulfills its purpose.
+Messages are dispatched to channel listeners, and data retrieval is neatly executed in a type-safe manner.
+Explore the simple mirroring setup for JavaScript and TypeScript in the Photino.Final.Sample – it serves as a miniature IPC sample!

-## Wrapping it Up with the Final Mix
+## The Final Sample

-So, here's the grand finale my **"Photino.Final.Sample"** project.
-It's like a mashup of all the tweaks I've been talking about.
-I tossed everything in there to see if it all works with the latest changes.
-To make life easier, think about throwing this project into the sample repository.
-Just swap out references to other projects with the actual NuGet packages, and we're good to go!
+In conclusion, I present the pinnacle of my efforts – the "Photino.Final.Sample" project.
+This amalgamation encapsulates all the aforementioned tweaks.
+To streamline integration, I propose incorporating this project into the sample repository.
+Simply replace references to other projects with the actual NuGet packages, and we should be good to go!

-Big thanks to everyone who threw down in this project! 🚀 Your hustle is real, and I appreciate every line of code, idea, and vibe you brought to the table.
-Hoping this sails through smooth! 🌟
+I extend my sincere gratitude to everyone who has contributed to this project! 🚀 Your dedication is palpable, and I value every line of code, idea, and positive energy brought to the table.
+I am optimistic that this update will be well-received! 🌟

 >P.S. <br>
-I've tested the code with the help of the TestBench project inside the Samples, but only on Windows.
-I can try the functionalities in Linux using the WSL 2 but I don't have access to a MacOS device, so if someone is willing to help me all the repo are in the main discussion post
+I have conducted testing using the TestBench project within the Samples, albeit exclusively on Windows.
+While I can explore functionalities on Linux using WSL 2, I lack access to a MacOS device.
+If anyone is willin